 Who we are

-Bi-monthly committee meetings are normally held at the Church House Inn, Harberton; all members are most welcome to attend.
-Meeting dates will be shown on the hire availability calendar (visible to current members who are logged into the site).
+Orchard Link is run by an unremunerated management committee elected from our membership at our annual meeting.
+Find out more about the committee members here.
+Committee meetings are normally* held at the Church House Inn, Harberton; all members are most welcome to attend.
+Meeting dates will be advertised on our news page.
 As a courtesy if you plan to attend, please let us know using the contact form.

 Our purpose is to promote:

 - the restoration and extension of orchards by providing technical advice and support both to owners of existing trees and those planning to plant an area for the first time

 - the conservation of traditional local fruit varieties